-If you need Graduation Party ideas, look no further.
-We’re sharing ideas for graduation parties including themes, DIY’s, food, and more!
+If you need graduation party ideas, look no further.
+We’re sharing ideas for graduation parties including themes, tips, food, and DIY’s.
 Here’s everything you need to celebrate the graduate whether it’s high school or college.
-Just check out all the ideas and inspiration below to host a fun graduation celebration.
 And to round out the graduation party menu, incorporate one of these summer side dish recipes that are proven winners.

 How to plan a graduation party at home

-You can apply the ideas here to option numbers two and three.
-There are food suggestions that can feed a small crowd, and themes that are perfect for the graduate who’s looking ahead to the future.
+You can apply the ideas here to options two and three.
+There are food suggestions that can feed a small crowd, and graduation themes that are perfect for girls or boys looking ahead to the future.

-Most of the ideas here can be applied to high school or college graduation.
+Most of these ideas can be applied to high school or college graduation.
 You can always tweak something to suit your needs, and you can always customize the party with school colors and personal photos.

 Where to host a graduation party